Baron Dunsandle and Clanconal

 Baron Dunsandle and Clanconal, of Dunsandle in the County of Galway, was a title in the Peerage of Ireland.
-It was created on 6 June 1845 for James Daly, who had earlier represented Galway Borough and Galway County in the House of Commons.
+It was created on 6 June 1845 for James Daly, who had earlier represented Galway Borough and County Galway in the House of Commons.

 He was succeeded by his eldest son, the second Baron.
-He sat in the House of Lords as an Irish Representative Peer.
+He sat in the House of Lords as an Irish representative peer.
 He had no legitimate male issue and was succeeded by his younger brother, the third Baron.
 He died unmarried and was succeeded by his nephew, the fourth Baron.
 He was the son of the Hon.
 Robert Daly, youngest son of the first Baron.
 Lord Dunsandle and Clanconal was Assistant Private Secretary to Prime Minister Benjamin Disraeli between 1874 and 1880.
 He never married and the title became extinct on his death on 25 November 1911.

 The first Baron was the son of Denis Daly, who was the grandson of James Daly and the great-great-grandson of Denis Daly.
 The soldier and polo player Denis St George Daly was an illegitimate son of the second Baron.
 William Daly, another illegitimate son of the second Baron, was High Sheriff of County Galway in 1901.
 The Right Reverend Robert Daly, brother of the first Baron, was Bishop of Cashel and Waterford.
 St George Daly, uncle of the first Baron, was a Judge of the Court of King's Bench (Ireland).